-Many people believe that depression is caused by chemical imbalances in the brain, and in particular, a deficiency in serotonin – our ‘feel good hormone’.
+Many people believe that depression is caused by chemical imbalances in the brain, and in particular, an imbalance of serotonin – our ‘feel good hormone’.
 The textbook medicine approach is to prescribe anti-depressants to increase brain serotonin.
 This works for some people; but it does nothing for others.

 Why?
 Because – as multiple studies confirm – depression is not always in your head.
-Depression can be caused for multiple reasons including, but not limited to, early life physical and mental abuse, loneliness, chronic stress, lifestyle factors, nutritional deficiencies like Omega 3 oils and Vitamin D, and inflammation.
+Depression can be caused for multiple reasons including, but not limited to, early life physical and mental abuse, loneliness, chronic stress, lifestyle factors, nutritional imbalances like Omega 3 oils and Vitamin D, and your inflammatory response.

-In fact, in recent years, scientists have proven the significant and undeniable link between inflammation and depression.
-Inflammation is our immune system’s response to infections and physical trauma, but it can also be aggravated by dietary and metabolic factors.
-Research now confirms what our naturopaths have observed for years: patients with high degrees of inflammation do not respond to conventional anti-depressants.
+In fact, in recent years, scientists have proven the significant and undeniable link between your inflammatory response and depression.
+This response is our immune system’s reaction to infections and physical trauma, but it can also be aggravated by dietary and metabolic factors.
+Research now confirms what our naturopaths have observed for years: patients with a heightened inflammatory response do not respond to conventional anti-depressants.

 Your body and brain have a natural ability to take tryptophan – an amino acid in foods like turkey, chicken, fish, eggs, lentils, nuts, cheese and yogurt – and convert it into serotonin.
-But this ability is hindered by inflammation that can be caused by:
+But this ability is hindered by an inflammatory response that can be caused by:

 - An imbalance in the good and bad bacteria in your gut (gut dysbiosis)